 That said, digital, video and social media skills are always sought after, in addition to more general ones such as adaptability, communication, problem-solving, and the ability to work in a team.
 Our courses can help you brush up on new skills.

-The one-week course provides an expert introduction to the commercial side of fashion, while also connecting you with useful contacts and opportunities to support your next steps.
+This intensive five-day course provides an expert introduction to the commercial side of fashion, while also connecting you with useful contacts and opportunities to support your next steps.

 Whether it’s a paid internship or your own project, experience is key to getting your foot in the door.
 Keep an eye open for opportunities on job-listings sites, and don't be afraid to network.